 Lindsay has been with LBSC for over a year, where she has enjoyed playing a variety of roles onstage and in the radio broadcasts.
 She was recently seen onstage as Perdita (The Winter's Tale), Bianca (The Taming of the Shrew) and Viola (Twelfth Night).
 Outside of LBSC, Lindsay performs as a member of the LA-LA's Women's Acapella group, as well as in various musical projects.
 She acts as producer/director of the audio web series "Girls Next Door," and voices the character of Sarah.
 For more information, please visit her website at www.lindsayzana.com

-Mike made his stage debut in LBSCís 2007 production of The Wakefield Second Shepherds Play, and hasn't missed a show since.
-Just a few of his credits include A Midsummer Nightís Dream, The Bacchae, Julius Caesar, Lysistrata, The Comedy of Errors, Mandragola, The Hound of the Baskervilles, The Merry Wives of Windsor, Romeo and Juliet, Twelfth Night and A Christmas Carol.
-Mike has also performed in the LBSC Audio Theatre on the Web, including Gunsmoke, The Adventures of Harry Lime, The Shadow, and the last three annual productions of The War of the Worlds.
+Mike made his stage debut in LBSC’s 2007 production of The Wakefield Second Shepherds Play, and hasn't missed a show since.
+Just a few of his credits include A Midsummer Night’s Dream, Cymbeline, Lysistrata, The Winter's Tale, The Hound of the Baskervilles, Two Gentlemen of Verona, King Lear, and Richard III.
+Mike has also performed in the LBSC Audio Theatre on the Web, including Gunsmoke, The Adventures of Harry Lime, The Shadow, and My Client, Curley.
+2014 marks his fifth performance in The War of the Worlds.
+And, although Mike has performed as Bob Cratchit in full-stage and radio adaptations of A Christmas Carol at the Goad, 2013 also marked his debut as Scrooge.
 A versatile talent, he has served as choreographer for several productions, and has composed and performed music for shows, too.
 He plays both piano and guitar.

 Rebecca has been working with LBSC since the ripe old age of 18 (which means more than seven years).
 At the moment she is completing her studies at CSULB, and choreographing for her dance company, Sema4 Dance Theater.
 She acts, dances, choreographs, and also fancies herself a writer on certain occasions, but is never an elitist.